The Bachelor's Erica Rose Is Married! Inside Her Lavish Wedding Ceremony

 A source tells E!
 News exclusively, "Erica's father walked her down the aisle while Erica held her daughter Holland in her arms as they approached the Chupah."

+After the ceremony, the couple posed with the Bachelor Nation alums in front of a wall of roses that spelled out "Cherica," the couple's names combined.

-A first, more formal cocktail reception held at their synagogue featured a string quartet and harpist.
+A first, more formal cocktail reception was held at their synagogue featured a string quartet and harpist.

 Erica and Charles' family and friends are then gathering for a second reception at a vintage converted movie theater called the Majestic Metro.

 Our source said the "totally non-traditional" and "fun" celebration is Studio 54-themed, and guests will be able to walk a red carpet before heading in.